ESPN FPI projections for West Virginia football's remaining games

-In their last outing, West Virginia fell to Kansas State 45-18.
-This weekend, the Mountaineers travel to Arizona.
+In their last outing, West Virginia knocked off Arizona 31-26.
+The Mountaineers are off this coming weekend and will face Cincinnati on November 9.

 We'll use ESPN's Football Power Index (FPI) to analyze the remaining schedule and predict how WVU might fare in those matchups.
-The Mountaineers are currently ranked No. 53 in the FPI, down several spots from last week.
+The Mountaineers are currently ranked No. 48 in the FPI, up five spots this week.

-Arizona is ranked No. 70 by ESPN and is coming off a 34-7 loss to Colorado.
+Cincinnati is ranked No. 38 by ESPN and is coming off a 34-23 loss to Colorado.

 Football Power Index (abbreviated as FPI) is a predictive rating system developed by ESPN that measures team strength and uses it to forecast game and season results in American football.
 Each team’s FPI rating is composed of predictive offensive, defensive, and special teams value, as measured by a function of expected points added (EPA).
 That rating is the basis for FPI’s game-level and season-level projections.